minime-rust/far-powerhouse/README.md

 ## ⚙️ Installation & Usage

 For detailed installation and usage instructions, please refer to the `README.md` file within each individual plugin's folder.
-Generally, our plugins are designed for easy integration with your Oxide/uMod Rust server setup.
+Generally, our plugins are designed for easy integration with your Oxide/uMod or Carbon Rust server setup.

 ## 🤝 Contribution & Support